-I have read and understand the provisions of the Equal Bencompany will comply as indicated below: efits Ordinance and have determined that this □ I have no employees. □ I provide no benefits. □ I provide benefits to employees only.
-Employees are prohibited from enrolling their spouse domestic partner.
-I provide equal benefits as required by the City of Los Angeles EBO.
+I have read and understand the provisions of the Equal Benefits Ordinance and have determined that this company will comply as indicated below:

+- \Box I have no employees. - \Box I provide no benefits. - I provide benefits to employees only.
+Employees are prohibited from enrolling their spouse or domestic partner. - 1......
+I provide equal benefits as required by the City of Los Angeles EBO. - □......
 I provide employees with a "Cash Equivalent."
-Note: The "Cash Equivalent" is the amount of money equivalent to what your company pays for spousal benefits that are unavailable for domestic partners, or vice versa. fund.
-Consequently, I will provide Equal Benefits to to the EBO, and will propose to the affected union All or some employees are covered by a collective bargaining agreement (CBA) or union trust fund.
-Consequently, I will provide Equal Benefits to all non-union represented employees, subject to the EBO, and will propose to the affected unions that they incorporate the requirements of the EBO into their CBA upon amendment, extension, or other modification of the CBA.
-Health benefits currently provided do not comply with the EBO.
-However, I will make the necessary changes to provide Equal Benefits upon my next Open Enrollment period which begins on (Date) Our current company policies, i.e., family leave, bereavement leave, etc., do not comply with the provisions of the EBO.
+Note: The "Cash Equivalent" is the amount of money equivalent to what your company pays for spousal benefits that are unavailable for domestic partners, or vice versa. - All or some employees are covered by a collective bargaining agreement (CBA) or union trust fund.
+Consequently, I will provide Equal Benefits to all non-union represented employees, subject to the EBO, and will propose to the affected unions that they incorporate the requirements of the EBO into their CBA upon amendment, extension, or other modification of the CBA. - Health benefits currently provided do not comply with the EBO.
+However, I will make the necessary changes to provide Equal Benefits upon my next Open Enrollment period which begins on (Date) - Our current company policies, i.e., family leave, bereavement leave, etc., do not comply with the provisions of the EBO.
 However, I will make the necessary modifications within three (3) months from the date of this affidavit.

 SECTION 4.
-DECLARATION UNDER PENALTY OF PERJURY I understand that I am required to permit the City of Los Angeles access to and upon request, must provide certified copies of all company records pertaining to benefits, policies and practices for the purpose of investigation or to ascertain compliance with the Equal Benefits Ordinance.
+DECLARATION UNDER PENALTY OF PERJURY

+I understand that I am required to permit the City of Los Angeles access to and upon request, must provide certified copies of all company records pertaining to benefits, policies and practices for the purpose of investigation or to ascertain compliance with the Equal Benefits Ordinance.
 Furthermore, I understand that failure to comply with LAAC Section 10.8.2.1 et seq., Equal Benefits Ordinance may be deemed a material breach of any City contract by the Awarding Authority.
 The Awarding Authority may cancel, terminate or suspend in whole or in part, the contract; monies due or to become due under a contract may be retained by the City until compliance is achieved.
 The City may also pursue any and all other remedies at law or in equity for any breach.
 The City may use the failure to comply with the Equal Benefits Ordinance as evidence against the Contractor in actions taken pursuant to the provisions of the LAAC Section 10.40, et seq., Contractor Responsibility Ordinance.

-RS&H California, Inc. will comply with the Equal Benefits Ordinance requirements Company Name as indicated above prior to executing a contract with the City of Los Angeles and will comply for the entire duration of the contract(s).
+will comply with the Equal Benefits Ordinance requirements Company Name as indicated above prior to executing a contract with the City of Los Angeles and will comply for the entire duration of the contract(s).

 I declare under penalty of perjury under the laws of the State of California that the foregoing is true and correct, and that I am authorized to bind this entity contractually.

-Executed this 20th day of December, in the year 20 21 {, at} Los Angeles , CA Joseph P. Jachson (State) 5901 W. Century Blvd, Suite 1030 Signature Mailing Address Joseph P. Jackson Los Angeles, CA 90045 Name of Signatory (please print) City, State, Zip Code President 26-2434974 Title EIN/TIN
+Executed this 20th day of December , in the year 20 21 , at Los Angeles , CA

+Joseph P. Jackson (City) 5901 W. Century Blvd, Suite (State) e 1030

+Signature Mailing Address

+Joseph P. Jackson Los Angeles, CA 90045

+Name of Signatory (please print) City, State, Zip Code

+President 26-2434974

+Title EIN/TIN